galaxyproject/training-material/events/tracks/gta2024-transcriptomics.md

 title: Transcritomics
 description: Welcome to the transcriptomics track.
 Here you can learn how to map the raw RNA-seq sequencing data to a reference, preform an differential expression analysis, GO analysis.
 Further you can learn how to plot your processed data.
 Additionally you can also learn how to perform a differential Isofrom expression analysis, as well as how to annotate lncRNAs.
 If you want to learn more in the field of transciptomics please also have a look at the single cell track.
 Start with the tutorial at your own pace.
 If you need support contact us via the Slack Channel [gta_transcriptomics](https://gtnsmrgsbord.slack.com/archives/C07NGRVEG8J).

+slack_channel: gta_transcriptomics

 contributions:
     organisers:
         - teresa-m
     instructors:
-        - teresa-m
         - erxleben
-        - lldelisle
-        - stephanierobin
-        - rlibouba
+        - annasyme
         - abretaud
-        - SaimMomin12
+        - Nilchia
         - dianichj
         - deeptivarshney
+        - GarethPrice-Aus
+        - igormakunin
+        - lldelisle
-        - tcollins2011
+        - MarisaJL
         - meltemktn
-        - Nilchia
-        - MarisaJL
         - pavanvidem
+        - rlibouba
+        - SaimMomin12
+        - stephanierobin
+        - teresa-m
+        - tcollins2011

 program: